Rear-end collision: who is liable and what are your rights?

 • you must be able to anticipate braking

-The insurer of the driver who rear-ends will usually acknowledge liability.
+The insurer of the rear-ending driver will usually acknowledge liability.

 Are there exceptions?

 Yes, but they are limited.
-Liability may (partly) be different if:
+Liability can be (partly) different if:

-• you for no reason suddenly brake hard
+• you without reason brake suddenly and hard

 • your brake lights were not working